 The gorge is one of the world’s deepest canyons, with its walls towering up to 300 meters in places.
 The best way to explore it is by taking a guided tour, which usually starts at the canyon’s entrance and takes you along the shallow river.
 As you make your way up through the river, you’ll marvel at the gorge’s sheer size and beauty, with its towering walls, lush vegetation and crystal-clear water, culminating at a beautiful waterfall.

 At the beginning of the gorge it is also possible to enjoy some tubing or to simply jump in and enjoy a swim.
 The shady canyon is a great place to cool off on hot summer days and after you’ve finished you can enjoy a meal at one of the many restaurants located near the entrance.

 If you have your own transport you can drive to the gorge, otherwise consider joining a tour.
 Bring water shoes to help navigate the slippery rocks.

 16. Relax at Patara

 Patara is an ancient city located around 1 hour from Fethiye, Turkey.
 It was once a major port in the Lycian region and is now a UNESCO World Heritage Site.
-Patara is one of the most important archaeological sites in the country and has a wealth of history and culture to explore.
+Patara is one of the most important archaeological sites in Turkey and has a wealth of history and culture to explore.

-When visiting Patara, you can explore the ruins of the ancient city, including the remains of a bath complex, amphitheatre and a restored council chamber where Lycian leaders met to debate important matters of the region.
+When visiting Patara, you can explore the ruins of the ancient city, including the remains of a bath complex, theatre and a restored council chamber where Lycian leaders met to debate important matters of the region.

 The city sits behind the sand dunes of Patara beach, which is home to the longest stretch of sand in all of Turkey.
 On the beach there are plenty of restaurants to buy food and drinks and sun loungers for hire.